robinboncoeur/Art/docs/writing/2DE-1stEd.md

 It was about making something fit that didn’t want to.

-I felt myself shift a little—shoulders drawing in, just slightly.
+I felt myself shift a little — shoulders drawing in, just slightly.
 Smaller.
 Quieter.

 Ready.

 Ready for what, I wasn’t sure.

-Fiona was still speaking—steady, reasonable—but the edges of it were beginning to press in.
+Fiona was still speaking — steady, reasonable — but the edges of it were beginning to press in.
 Not forceful.
 Not yet.
 Just… narrowing.

 My eyes dropped to the rim of my cup.